SaphiraFord/Brand-Yourself-Assignment/README.md

 <h2> Preliminary Designs </h2>

-After creating my collage, I used my tablet to sketch out some designs on Photoshop while being inspired by my collage.
+After creating my collage, I used my tablet to sketch out some designs on Photoshop while being inspired by my tablet.
 Because I am designing a logo for cat ears, I included a cat as the character in each logo and I wanted to include the name of my business, so I did this for each one as well.

 <a href="https://imgur.com/uLCnS4f"><img src="https://i.imgur.com/uLCnS4f.jpg" title="source: imgur.com" /></a>

-I wanted to also do some sketches on paper as I find that method easier to get ideas out.
+I then did some sketches on paper as I find that method easier to get ideas out.
 I really liked the third sketch with a “3” next to it on my above digital sketches.
 It was cute, simplistic and very much in the style that I was aiming for.
 So, I took inspiration from my third sketch and decided to develop the idea more which is shown in the sketches below.

 <a href="https://imgur.com/5LzTC3W"><img src="https://i.imgur.com/5LzTC3W.jpg" title="source: imgur.com" /></a> <a href="https://imgur.com/T16pVYe"><img src="https://i.imgur.com/T16pVYe.jpg" title="source: imgur.com" /></a>

 <a href="https://imgur.com/qAeKCe0"><img src="https://i.imgur.com/qAeKCe0.jpg" title="source: imgur.com" /></a> <a href="https://imgur.com/guXNMV4"><img src="https://i.imgur.com/guXNMV4.jpg" title="source: imgur.com" /></a>

 In my first sketch (8) I took inspiration from the third sketch in my digital drawings, copying the rounded face, tufts of fur at the side of the face, big whiskers and the incorporation of a flower.
 I decided to use sakura flowers to accessorize the tail and like my third drawing I used a rounded border around the character.
-I took inspiration then from “Furry tail dreams” logo and made the ears have hearts on and drew sparkles and cute doodles on the face to make the design cuter and more appealing.
+I took inspiration then from “furry tail dreams” logo and made the ears have hearts on and drew sparkles and cute doodles on the face to make the design cuter and more appealing.
 I also made the eyes bigger and more like the “Chelle online shop” character logo as I felt like it would make the design stand out more and add to its charm.
 Overall, I felt like this design was very strong and I loved the character I had created and so I decided to develop it more within sketches 9, 10 and 11.
 In sketch 9 I decided that 8 looked a bit strange and complicated so I wanted to simplify it and draw attention to the cute face of my character.

-So, I kept the circle border design as I thought that looked nice and drew the face and front paws popping out of the created border.
+I decided to keep the circle border design as I thought that looked nice and drew the face and front paws popping out of the created border.
 This technique was also used by “Chelle online shop” and “Moru Ears” and I believe it was every effective.
-I thought this sketch was nice but the text placement felt pretty odd and forced to me so in sketch 10 I came up with the idea of placing the text within the hearts of the ears which I thought was quite unique and effective.
+I thought this sketch was nice but the text placement felt very odd and forced, so in sketch 10 I came up with the idea of placing the text within the hearts of the ears which I thought was quite unique and effective.
 The most successful logos in the world tend to be simplistic so that is also why I decided in sketch 10 to only draw the face of my character instead of using a border.
 I also made one of the eyes closed to make it appear like it was winking to again add to the charm and cuteness of the character.
 I think sketch 10 worked well but I also felt like it was too generic, boring and would make my brand just blend into the background compared to other logos within the market.
 So, in sketch 11 I decided to do a drawing of the full body of my character like in sketch 8 but make the body smaller and accentuate the cute features of the character.
 I made the face smaller and more rounded; I closed both the eyes and made the mouth smaller and I made the tufts of fur bigger and more curved.
 I also bought back the idea of sakura flowers on the tail as used in sketch 8 and I think this is my strongest design.
 As it combines all the elements that I loved from my previous drawings.

 I then did some more digital sketches based off my favorite sketch (11).
 I also tried a new idea of making an anime character out of my cat character like “KTsnCo”, "Moru Ears", "Pastel Neko Crafts", "Chelle Online Shop" and "Oh Misty".